Conker poisoning in dogs

 Dog owners are advised to contact their vet, or out of hours their nearest Vets Now pet emergency clinic or hospital, if they suspect conker poisoning.
 It’s likely the vet will give the dog medication to make them vomit and they may also perform gastric lavage (wash out the stomach).
 This is designed to ensure as much of the poison is removed from the dog’s system as possible.
 They may also use intravenous fluids (a drip).

-No known antidote exists for conker poisoning.
-As a result, treatment is supportive and symptomatic, in other words it eases the symptoms without addressing the basic cause of the disease.
+No known antidote exists for conker poisoning in dogs.
+As a result, treatment is supportive and symptomatic, in other words it eases the symptoms without addressing the cause of the disease.
 Beware that conkers and their cases can also cause intestinal blockages, particularly in smaller dogs, which may require surgical removal.

 How to stop dogs eating conkers